The UEFA Futsal Cup began in 2001/02 and Spanish sides have proved the dominant force in what in 2018 became the UEFA Futsal Champions league.

 Article top media content

-There were nine unofficial European club competitions prior to the start of the UEFA Futsal Cup, with the winners always being the hosts and always hailing from Spain, Russia or Italy, ISK Dina Moskva winning three titles.
+There were nine unofficial European club competitions prior to the start of the UEFA Futsal Cup, with the winners always being the hosts and always hailing from Spain, Russia or Italy, Dina Moskva winning three titles.

 UEFA introduced its own competition for the 2001/02 season.
 The inaugural tournament ended with a finals competition in Lisbon for the top eight teams in February 2002.
-Playas de Castellón FS of Spain were the winners, defeating Action 21 Charleroi in the final.
+Playas de Castellón of Spain were the winners, defeating Action 21 Charleroi in the final.

 In 2002/03, the tournament culminated in a two-legged home and away final between Castellón and Charleroi in April/May 2003.
 Again, the Spanish side were the victors, claiming their second European crown in a row.